Deligne's conjecture for automorphic motives over CM-fields: Preliminaries

-For purposes of reference in the present paper, we then define the global $L$-packet $\Pi_\Phi(H,\Pi)$ to be the set of tempered, square-integrable cohomological automorphic representations $\pi$ of $H(\A_{F^+})$ such that $BC(\pi) = \Pi$.
-This is consistent with the formalism in \cite{mok, KMSW}, in which (as in Arthur's earlier work) the representation $\Pi$ plays the role of the Langlands parameter for the square-integrable automorphic representation $\pi$ of $H(\A_{F^+})$.
-We recall that temperedness together with square-integrability imply that $\pi$ is necessarily cuspidal, \cite{clozel2}, Prop.\ 4.10, \cite{wallach}, Thm.\ 4.3. \\
+It is then easy to see that at such places $v$, the local base change $\Pi_v$ is tempered if and only if $\pi_v$ is.
+The assumption that $\pi_{\infty}$ is cohomological implies moreover that $\Pi_{\infty}$ is cohomological: This was proved in \cite{lab} \S 5.1 for discrete series representations $\pi_\infty$ but follows in complete generality recalling that $\Pi_{\infty}$ has regular dominant integral infinitesimal character and hence is necessarily cohomological by combining \cite{enright}, Thm.\ 6.1 and \cite{bowa}, III.3.3 It is then a consequence of the just mentioned \cite{bowa}, III.3.3 and the results in \cite{clozel, HT, Shin} -- here in particular \cite{car}, Thm.\ 1.2 -- that, if all isobaric summands $\Pi_i$ of $\Pi=BC(\pi)$ are cuspidal, all of their local components $\Pi_{i,v}$ are tempered.
+Here we also used the well-known fact that as the $\Pi_i$ are unitary, $\Pi$ is fully induced from its isobaric summands.\\\\ We define the global $L$-packet $\prod(H,\Pi)$ attached to such a representation $\Pi$ to be the set of cohomological tempered square-integrable automorphic representations $\pi$ of $H(\A_{F^+})$ such that $BC(\pi) = \Pi$.
+This is consistent with the formalism in \cite{mok, KMSW}, in which (as in Arthur's earlier work \cite{arthur}) the representation $\Pi$ plays the role of the global Arthur-parameter for the square-integrable automorphic representation $\pi$ of $H(\A_{F^+})$.
+We recall that temperedness together with square-integrability imply that $\pi$ is necessarily cuspidal, \cite{clozel2}, Prop.\ 4.10, \cite{wallach}, Thm.\ 4.3.
+Moreover, for each each $\pi\in \prod(H_I,\Pi)$, $\pi_\infty$ is in the discrete series, cf.\ \cite{vozu}.
+See also \cite{clozelihes}, Lem.\ 3.8 and Lem.\ 3.9.

-The analogous assertions remain valid for a cohomological essentially square-integrable automorphic representation $\tilde\pi$ of $\tilde H(\A_\Q)$ (i.e., a Hecke-character multiple of a square-integrable automorphic representation) see \cite{shin}.
-If no confusion is possible, we will identify $BC(\tilde\pi)$ with the base change of any irreducible summand $\pi$ in the restriction of $\tilde\pi$ to $H(\A_{F^+})$, all of these being in the same $L$-packet. \\

-Sticking to this rule, we denote the global $L$-packet of essentially tempered, essentially square-integrable cohomological automorphic representations lifting to $BC(\tilde\pi)$ simply by $\Pi_\Phi(\tilde H,\Pi)$.
-As for essentially discrete series representations, essentially temperedness refers to being a character-multiple of a tempered representation, or, equivalently that the restriction to $H(\A_{F^+})$ is tempered.\\
+\begin{rmk} It should be noted that for any cohomological cuspidal automorphic representation $\pi$ of $H(\A_{F^+})$, such that $\Pi=BC(\pi)$ is an isobaric sum $\Pi=\Pi_1\boxplus...\boxplus\Pi_k$ of conjugate self-dual cuspidal automorphic representations, $\pi_v$ is tempered at every place $v$ of $F^+$, i.e., in $\prod(H,\Pi)$.
+Indeed, in order to see this, recall that $\Pi$ serves as a generic, elliptic global Arthur-parameter $\phi$ in the sense of \cite{KMSW}, \S 1.3.4 (Observe that as $\Pi$ is cohomological, the isobaric summands must be all different.)
+Its localization $\phi_v$ at any place $v$ of $F^+$ (cf.\ \cite{KMSW}, Prop.\ 1.3.3), is bounded, because so is the local Langlands-parameter attached to the tempered representation $\Pi_{v}$ by the LLC, \cite{HT, henniart}.
+Hence, (the unconditional item (5) of) Thm.\ 1.6.1 of \cite{KMSW} implies that each square-integrable automorphic representation $\pi$ of $H(\A_{F^+})$ attached to $\phi$ by \cite{KMSW}, Thm.\ 5.0.5 (see also the paragraph preceding this result in {\it loc.\ cit.}, making this assignment unconditional) is tempered at all places.
+In particular, so is $\pi$. \end{rmk}